 If you’re ready to invest in your nonprofit’s digital presence, Microsoft’s new program, the Microsoft Ad Grant, is a great place to start.
-For qualifying nonprofits, Microsoft offers a monthly grant to use on digital advertising.
+For qualifying nonprofits, Microsoft offers a monthly grant to spend on digital advertising.
 This means free money for you to improve your nonprofit’s online visibility in significant ways!

-Interested?
 In this guide, we’ll review the basics of the Microsoft Ad Grant program, eligibility requirements, application steps, and more.
 Here’s what we’ll cover:

 - What is the Microsoft Ad Grant?

 - Who is Eligible for the Microsoft Ad Grant?

 - Making the Most of Your Microsoft Ad Grant